davidmintz/court-interpreters-office/docs/documentation/data-model.md

 ### entities in a M-M relationship with `events`

 One of the most important pieces of the model is of course the *interpreter.* An event can have multiple interpreters, and interpreters can be assigned, over time, to thousands of events.
-Accordingly, there is an association class <span class="text-monospace">InterpretersOffice\Entity\InterpreterEvent</span> which is mapped to a join table called **interpreters_events.** In addition to the IDs of the interpreter and the event, this table holds metadata about the assignment -- who assigned the interpreter to the event, and when -- as well as a field indicating whether the interpreter has been sent a confirmation notice via email.
+Accordingly, there is an association class [<span class="text-monospace text-nowrap">InterpretersOffice\Entity\InterpreterEvent</span>](https://github.com/davidmintz/court-interpreters-office/blob/master/module/InterpretersOffice/src/Entity/InterpreterEvent.php) which is mapped to a join table called **interpreters_events.** In addition to the IDs of the interpreter and the event, this table holds metadata about the assignment -- who assigned the interpreter to the event, and when -- as well as a field indicating whether the interpreter has been sent a confirmation notice via email.

 For statistical reporting and other administrative purposes, a court interpreting "event" is frequently a misnomer.
 What we're really talking about, in many